mastermindankur/tickzo1/content/about.md.bak.md

 ## Unique Benefits

-- Personalized instructions: At our coaching center, students receive individualized attention from experienced instructors who are dedicated to helping them achieve their academic goals.
+- Personalized instruction: At our coaching center, students receive individualized attention from experienced instructors who are dedicated to helping them achieve their academic goals.

 - Expert instructors: Our team of experienced teachers and subject matter experts is committed to providing high-quality instruction to students of all levels.